-In this Management's Discussion and Analysis of Financial Condition and Results of Operations, or MD&A, when financial results for the fiscal year ended June 30, 2019 are compared to financial results for the prior year period, the results compare the twelve-month period ended June 30, 2019 to the unaudited results for the twelve-month period ended June 30, 2018.
+In this Management's Discussion and Analysis of Financial Condition and Results of Operations, or MD&A, when financial results for the fiscal year ended June 30, 2019 are compared to financial results for the prior year period, the results compare the twelvemonth period ended June 30, 2019 to the unaudited results for the twelve-month period ended June 30, 2018.
 When financial results for the transition period ended June 30, 2018 are compared to financial results for the prior year period, the results compare the six-month period ended June 30, 2018 to the unaudited results for the six-month period ended June 30, 2017.
-In the opinion of management, while we adopted new revenue recognition guidance, as required, on January 1, 2018, the unaudited results for the timing or measurement of revenues.
+In the opinion of management, while we adopted new revenue recognition guidance, as required, on January 1, 2018, the unaudited results for the twelve months ended June 30, 2018 and the six months ended June 30, 2017 are comparative for purposes of this analysis since there was no change in the timing or measurement of revenues.
 Additionally, management believes these unaudited results for the periods presented reflect all adjustments necessary to present the financial position and results of operations as of and for both periods in accordance with the accounting principles generally accepted in the United States of America, or U.S. GAAP.
 A detailed discussion of our financial results for the calendar year ended December 31, 2017 is included in Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations", in our Transition Report on Form 10-KT filed with the SEC on September 7, 2018.